All Episodes

 steve bannon

-It's one of the reasons they're they're one of the reasons that the polling's so horrible about uh uh in regards to the Jewish people in in the country, it's because of ADL and groups like ADO.
+They're one of the reasons that the polling's so horrible about in regards to the Jewish people in the country.

-Uh but but more importantly, the deep state.
+But more importantly, the deep state.

 Do you think we're aggressively enough?

-I haven't seen Purp Walks yet.
+I haven't seen Perp Walks yet.

 roger kimball

-Yes, well, it's um uh they've got three and a half years to go, and then they have eight years of JD Vance or Marco Rubio, and then eight more years of either JD Vance or Marco Rubio.
+Well, they've got three and a half years to go, and then they have eight years of JD Vance or Marco Rubio, and then eight more years of either JD Vance or Marco Rubio.

 steve bannon

-Now, of course, uh if pairs of the things that I I don't I could not disagree with you more.
+I could not disagree with you more.

-I think I think I think if you're looking at that, that's a fantasy, but we'll deal with that another time.
+I think if you're looking at that, that's a fantasy, but we'll deal with that another time.

 Deal with the reality.

-If Hakeem Jeffries wins the midterm, if Hakim Jeffrey wins the midterm, if, and by the way, it's not if we if we don't get the 21 seats redistricted, uh he wins the midterm, first thing he does is impeach Trump.
+If Fakeem Jeffries wins the midterm, and by the way, if we don't get the 21 seats redistricted, he wins the midterm.

-So you can't don't give me 24 years.
+So you can't, don't give me 24 years.

-That's a massive fantasy.
+That's a maspiratory fantasy.

 Let's deal with reality.